handzlikchris/FastScriptReload/Assets/QuickCodeIteration/Documentation/documentation.md

 - dynamically added fields will not run inline initializer, eg `private int _dynamicallyAddedField; = 1` will not initialize to 1, you have to do that in `OnScriptHotReload()` method
 - dynamically added fields will only show in editor after full reload

+## Networked Version
+- add info about broadcast and option to directly specify IP,
+- add basic info about fw